 We all know once you are married to your spouse you both become one, but how do you work together as one?

-For example, Ashley is the spender, and I am the saver.
-Whatever money we had, she had the tendency to spend on things we might not need.
-I would rather prefer to save the money for more important stuff.
+For example, Ash is the spender, and I am the saver.
+Whatever money we had, she had the tendency to spend on things that were not necessarily a need.
+I would rather prefer to save the money for what I deemed more important.

-The things I thought were important for us, she thought otherwise, and vice versa.
-I could spend 50$ or less on groceries buying what I thought was healthy but to her the groceries I bought wasn’t healthy.
+We didn’t agree on which items were important more often than not.
+I could spend 50$ or less on groceries buying what I thought was healthy but to her the food I chose wasn’t healthy enough.

-I was buying unhealthy food in order for us to save some of the little money we had, while she wanted to buy healthy food for us to live longer.
+I was buying the cheapest food in order for us to save some of the little money we had, while she wanted to buy more expensive options with our health in mind.

 You could easily observe that even though we both had good intentions when it came to simply buying food, but we were effectively working against each other.

 There were many marriage lessons I learned in our first year of marriage.
-The biggest of these marriage lessons relates to communication, but the thing that really gave me a whole new perspective was always believing my spouse had the best intentions for me.
+The biggest of these marriage lessons relates to communication, but the thing that really gave me a whole new perspective was always believing Marcus has the best intentions for me.

 I don’t remember which book I read that had this little insight, but it impacted our relationship in many ways.